Travis Jankowski Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.3 K/9, the eighth-best in the league.

-- The Astros have a 3.56 team ERA that is No. 1 among all league pitching staffs.
+- The Astros have a 3.57 team ERA that leads all MLB pitching staffs.

-- Astros pitchers combine to rank 14th in baseball in home runs surrendered (90 total, 1.1 per game).
+- Astros pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

+- Dubin makes his first start of the season for the Astros.

 © 2023 Data Skrive.
 All rights reserved.